 1. Keratosis pilaris

-Bumps that appear on the side or back of the arms or bumps that appear on your glutes can appear due to excessive production of keratin in the skin.
+Bumps that appear on the side or back of the arms or bumps that appear on your glutes can appear due to excessive production of keratin in the skin, also known as keratosis pilaris.
 This change is a genetic characteristic and therefore there is no cure.
 However, if it is left untreated, the bumps can become inflamed from touching them with dirty hands, leading to darkened skin.

 What to do: These bumps tend to appear more often in the summer due to sweat and use of tighter clothing.
 Therefore, you should opt to use light clothes that allow to the skin to breathe.
 You should also avoid exfoliating, as this can worsen the bumps.
 Use moisturizing creams with urea, glycolic acid os salicylic acid as active ingredients to control the production of dead cells and keep the skin hydrated.